Spit Card Game (Rules and Instructions)

 • What is Spit?

-• Spit card game rules
+• Spit Scoring

-• How to play Spit card game (video tutorial)
+• How to Play Spit (Video tutorial)

 Continue reading for detailed instructions on how to play Spit.